Esaych/sam-dev-15e8b/_posts/2021-03-16-welcome-new-blog.md

 ![Old Website]({{ page.img_root }}oldwebsite.png)

-I'm migrating off of my [old website](https://esaych.github.io/) today, and building a new one to better showcase my thought process as I do my fun side projects.
+I'm migrating off of my [old website](https://esaych.github.io/) today and building a new one to better showcase my thought process as I do my fun side projects.

 The old website was a fun and beautiful UX design by my friend [Cat Chiang](https://www.linkedin.com/in/cat-chiang/) and my work